akash-akya/vix/README.md

 ## FAQ

 ### Should I use Vix or Image?

-- [Image](https://github.com/kipcole9/image) is a library which builds on top of Vix and others.
-Use Image if you want a more Elixir-friendly API for common operations or if you want higher level operations such as Blurhash.
+[Image](https://github.com/kipcole9/image) is a library which builds on top of Vix.

+- Use [Image](https://github.com/kipcole9/image) when you need:
+  - A more Elixir-friendly API for common operations
+  - Higher-level operations like Blurhash
+  - Simple, chainable functions for common operations

-- Use Vix directly if you
+- Use Vix directly when you need:
-  - need advanced features
+  - Advanced VIPS features and fine-grained control
-  - building image processing pipeline which is more than few lines
+  - Complex image processing pipelines
-  - only need libvips and want to be close to the metal
+  - Direct libvips performance and capabilities
+  - Lesser dependencies

 ### What image formats are supported?
 Out of the box: JPEG, PNG, WEBP, TIFF, SVG, HEIF, GIF, and more.
 Need others?
 Just install libvips with the required libraries!